-It is now a continuing focus of my staff that we continue to work towards improving our branch and growing our business.
+It is a continuing focus of my staff to further work towards improving our branch and business growth.

-It is from these efforts that have allowed the branch to again have significant input into the Hastings community, through our community contributions program.
+It is these efforts that have allowed the branch to have significant input into the Hastings community, through our community investment program.

-The branch has now been open for five years and over that time we have contributed over \$180,000 to our community.
+The branch has now been open for six years and over that time we have contributed approximately \$200,000 to our community.
+It is great to hear from leaders and members of these community groups telling of their appreciation of our help in strengthening their groups.